Azure/data-api-builder/docs/bugbash/readme.md

 - [ ]  Should be able to apply field level authorization using include/exclude fields
 - [ ]  Should be able to apply item level authorization by defining database policy.
 (Operation supported in the policy condition are `eq`, `neql`, `>` , `>=`, `<`, `<=`)

+To checkout more scenarios, you can refer the release notes: https://github.com/Azure/data-api-builder/releases